Stackomate/monorepo/packages/data-structures/README.md

 2. Import desired data-structure into your project.
 See examples below:

-## Composite Index
+## Composite Key Map
-Use several keys for your mappings
+A map that allows multiple ordered keys (composite key) to be mapped to some value.
+Keys are stored as pointers that contain maps to the child keys.

 ## BijectiveMap